Quick Summary: What Does Idea Management Software Actually Cost in 2026?

 Flat monthly pricing

 You negotiate an annual contract, often with a setup fee on top.
 This is common among enterprise-focused vendors like HYPE Innovation, Brightidea, and Qmarkets.
-The problem with this model is that you genuinely cannot comparison shop without investing time in multiple sales conversations.
+The problem with this model is that you genuinely can't comparison shop without investing time in multiple sales conversations.
+For alternatives to the custom-pricing lock-in, see our HYPE Innovation alternatives, Brightidea alternatives, and Qmarkets alternatives guides.

 Modular pricing